 Mathematically, this notation means the same as der(n)=dn but it is more stable during the equilibration phase, where the amount of the substance should not reach zero and definitely cannot reach negative values.
 However, the problems with conventional numerical solvers can paradoxically occur when the amount of the substance is very small.

+Acknowledgements

+The authors appreciate the partial funding of this work by PRVOUK P/24/LF1, SVV 260157/2015 and FR Cesnet 551/2014.

 References